hossain-khan/android-trmnl-display/README.md

 3. Save token and keep the app on with the TRMNL content/image showing.

 ### Limitations 🚧
-* Right now, screen lock using [recommended](https://developer.android.com/develop/background-work/background-tasks/awake/screen-on) **`FLAG_KEEP_SCREEN_ON`** is not working.
+* Right now, screen lock using [recommended](https://developer.android.com/develop/background-work/background-tasks/awake/screen-on) **`FLAG_KEEP_SCREEN_ON`** is not working on e-Ink tablet due to battery optimization.
 So, if you plan to keep the screen on idefinitely, you should set that in the device settings.
+    * On normal Android tablet or device, screen wake log should work.
+However it's not recommended to use it without device being always plugged-in 🔌.

+> ℹ️ _I am using 'BOOX GO 10.3 Tablet' that lasts around 5 days with always screen on._

 ## Application Overview